 Hello, I'm Daniel Johnson

-... currently based in Jacksonville, Florida.
+... currently based in Jacksonville.
 I have over a decade of experience in front-end design and development creating modern cutting-edge user interfaces - since the days of "table" design.
-But hey, it still has its uses for creating email designs!
+But hey, it still has its uses for creating emails!

-Over the course of my career I've tackled a broad range of disciplines in coding, design, illustration, photography, video, music, gaming, writing, marketing, and business.
-While I mainly focus on front-end design with a little development on the side, I strive to continually learn and grow my skill-set in a variety of subjects.
+Over the course of my career, I've tackled a broad range of disciplines in coding, design, illustration, photography, video, music, gaming, writing, marketing, and business.
+While I mainly focus on the front-end side of things, I strive to continually learn and grow my skill-set in a variety of subjects.

 In other words, the ability to find and creatively use what you're looking for is more meaningful than trying to memorize an entire documentation worth of APIs.
 As a brilliant mind once said, "Never memorize something that you can look up." - Albert Einstein.

 I may not know everything off the top of my head, but I don't have to.
 It's fairly simple these days to find solutions to problems.
 Heck, you don't even have to type anything if you use Google's voice search.